solita/solita.github.com/_posts/2025-11-14-cing-the-web-lambda.md

 input buffer directly.
 Those will be valid for the duration of the Lambda handler.

 We can use some C preprocessor macro magic to make extracting object fields to C structs a little more convenient.
+See `json.h` file in the repo for more details.
 This on-demand extraction obviates the need to parse the JSON data fully into an in-memory representation.
 We can just directly grab what we need from it.

 Here's an example for extracting a JSON like this:
 ```json